Angle

 Inscribed Angle

-| | Manipulative 5: Angle inscribed in the diameter of a circle.
-Created with GeoGebra. |
+| Manipulative 4 - Angle Inscribed in a Circle Created with GeoGebra. |

 |